 You have the ability to help people authentically improve their health, fitness, relationships, mindset, and overall quality of life.

-That’s some real superhero sh*t.
+That’s some real superhero stuff.

-Your generosity, your time, your energy, and your ability does NOT go unnoticed.
+Your generosity, your time, your energy, and your ability does not go unnoticed.

 But this exciting ability comes with a certain level of risk.

-Here at Coaches & Co., risk our NOT our jam. 🙅🏽♀️ 🙅🏽♀️ 🙅🏽♀️
+Here at Coaches & Co., risk our not our jam. 🙅🏽♀️ 🙅🏽♀️ 🙅🏽♀️

 We are ALL about helping you mitigate and reduce the legal risks associated with coaching work.